caseif/JAM/README.md

 ## Introduction
 SRGX is a format for compact and straightforward storage of deobfuscation mappings for Java programmings.
-It is based off the popular SRG format, extending it to resolve multiple inconsistencies.
-It is not designed to be backward-compatible with the original SRG specification.
+It is based off the popular SRG format, extending it to resolve multiple shortcomings.

+It should be noted that it is not designed to be backward-compatible with the original SRG specification.

 ## General Format
 SRGX follows a basic general format.
 Each line contains a single entry, and each entry occupies a single line.
 Each